 This release branch workflow keeps the pillars of the basic workflow intact: feature branches, pull requests, and a strong master branch that always has the latest version of the code.

 Other branching workflows use Git tags to mark a specific commits as a release.
 Tags are useful for marking points in your history as important, but tags introduce extra steps in your workflow that aren't necessary if you are using branches for your releases.

 Tags are maintained and pushed separately from your commits.
 Team members can easily miss tagging a commit and then have to go back through the history afterwards to fix the tag.
 You can also forget the extra step to push the tag, leaving the next developer working from an older version of the code when supporting the release.

 The release branch strategy extends the basic feature branch workflow to handle releases.
 Your team doesn't have to adopt any new version control process other than the cherry-pick to port changes.

 You can handle multiple deployments of your code in the same way you handle multiple releases.

 deploy/performance-test) and treat the environment branches like release branches.

 Your team should agree on a process to update deployment branches with the code from your master branch.

 Cherry-pick bugfixes in the deployment branch back to the master branch using the same steps as porting changes from a release branch.

 An exception to this recommendation is if you are using a form of continuous deployment.
-Use release management tools when working with continuous deployment to promote builds from your master branch to your deployment targets.
+Use Azure Pipelines or Build & Release in TFS when working with continuous deployment to promote builds from your master branch to your deployment targets.